squid-cache/squid-cache.github.io/Features/IPv6.rst

 '''Your squid may be configured to only connect out through specific IPv4.'''

 A number of networks are known to need SquidConf:tcp_outgoing_address (or various other *_outgoing_address) in their squid.conf.
 These can force squid to request the website over an IPv4 link when it should be trying an IPv6 link instead.
 There is a little bit of ACL magic possible with SquidConf:tcp_outgoing_address which will get around this problem for DIRECT requests.

+ {i} This is only needed for Squid-3.1 series.
+Later Squid do this automatically when selecting the outgoing connection properties.

 {{{
 acl to_ipv6 dst ipv6